 Three steps to searing chicken.
 In photo 1, hands are mixing spices in a wood bowl next to a white plate of chicken on a white counter.
 In photo 2, a hand is sprinkling seasoning over chicken.
 In photo 3, tongs are holding seared chicken in front of a pan.

-2. Next, sear the chicken thighs skin-side down until they’re crisp and golden-brown.
+First, mix the spices & sprinkle them evenly over the chicken thighs.
+Next, sear the chicken thighs skin-side down until they’re crisp and golden-brown.
 Flip and sear for another 2-3 minutes.
-Set the chicken thighs on a plate.

 Here’s how I learned how to get perfectly crisp chicken skin in culinary school!
 Place the chicken skin-side down in super hot, shimmering oil – don’t move it!
 Once the chicken easily releases from the pan, it’s ready to go.
 If it’s still sticking to the pan, keep cooking.